shahern004/CRUSTy-Core/Documentation/Coding Guidelines/coding-preferences.md

 Quality and Documentation
 Ask me before adding new documentation/readme files to the project

-    After each major feature, add a brief summary bullet of the change/action and test results of that addition in /Documentation/changelog.md.
+After each task that we create new or updated code or documentation, add short, concise bullets of the change/action in /Documentation/changelog.md.
+Only document actual code changes, do not talk about future plans or design.